 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town has three items that qualify for reporting in this category.
 The first item represents the effect of the net change in the Town's proportion of the collective net pension liability and difference during the measurement period between the Town's contributions and its proportionate share of total contributions to the pension system not included in pension expense and the Town's contributions to the pension system subsequent to the measurement date and changes of assumptions.
 The second item is other post-employment benefits (OPEB) which represents the changes of assumptions or other inputs.
 The third item is the recording of length of service award payments made subsequent to the measurement date.

 In addition to liabilities, the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has four items that are reported as deferred inflow of resources.
-The first item relates to deferred revenue that represents collections of the 2021 tax warrant.
-The property taxes collected are applicable to the 2022 fiscal and thus are not available for use at year end.
-In the government-wide financial statements, the other items of deferred inflows of resources are associated with are pensions, length of service award programs and other postemployment benefits which consists of differences between the pension plan's expected and actual experience, changes in assumptions, net differences between the Town's contributions and proportionate share of contributions.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Town has five items that are reported as deferred inflow of resources.
+The first item relates to deferred revenue that represents collections of the 2022 tax warrant.
+The property taxes collected are applicable to the 2023 fiscal and thus are not available for use at year end.
+The second item represents leases related to GASB 87, discussed further in Note 7.
+In the government-wide financial statements, the other items of deferred inflows of resources are associated with are pensions, length of service award programs and other postemployment benefits which consists of differences between the pension plans expected and actual experience, changes in assumptions, net differences between the Town's contributions and proportionate share of contributions.